kbarbershop/ai_receptionist/ELEVENLABS_SYSTEM_PROMPT.md

    - Name
    - Current appointment date/time
 3. Use `lookupBooking` to retrieve their appointment
-4. Show current appointment details
+4. Show current appointment details (including all services if multiple)
 5. Check new availability using `getAvailability`
 6. Confirm new time with customer
 7. Use `rescheduleBooking` to change appointment